ska-sa/spead2/doc/py-recv.rst

       Whether to issue a warning if the memory pool becomes empty and needs to allocate new memory on request.
 It defaults to true.

+..
+Statistics:

+Statistics
+^^^^^^^^^^
+The :py:attr:`~spead2.recv.Stream.stats` property of a stream contains statistics about the stream.
+Note that while the fields below are expected to be stable, their exact interpretation in edge cases is subject to change as the implementation evolves.
+It is intended for instrumentation, rather than for driving application logic.

+Each time the property is accessed, an internally consistent view of the statistics is returned.
+However, it is not synchronised with other aspects of the stream.
+For example, it's theoretically possible to retrieve 5 heaps from the stream iterator, then find that :py:attr:`.StreamStats.heaps` is (briefly) 4.

+.. py:class:: spead2.recv.StreamStats

+   .. py:attribute:: heaps

+   Total number of heaps put into the stream.
+This includes incomplete heaps, and complete heaps that were received but did not make it into the ringbuffer before :py:meth:`~spead2.recv.Stream.stop` was called.
+It excludes the heap that contained the stop item.

+   .. py:attribute:: incomplete_heaps_evicted

+   Number of incomplete heaps that were evicted from the buffer to make room for new data.

+   .. py:attribute:: incomplete_heaps_flushed

+   Number of incomplete heaps that were still in the buffer when the stream stopped.

+   .. py:attribute:: packets

+   Total number of packets received, including the one containing the stop item.

+   .. py:attribute:: worker_blocked

+   Number of times a worker thread was blocked because the ringbuffer was full.
+   If this is non-zero, it indicates that the stream is not being read fast enough, or that the `ring_heaps` constructor parameter needs to be increased to buffer sudden bursts.

+   .. py:attribute:: max_batch

+   Maximum number of packets received as a unit.
+This is only applicable to readers that support fetching a batch of packets from the source.